TayyabInsights/Data-Analytics-Projects-Using-Microsoft-Excel/Pizza-Sales-Analysis/README.md

 #### Using the Slicer Effectively
 1. **Filter by Category**:
-   - Click a category (e.g., "Classic," "Veggie") to dynamically update the chart and PivotTable.
+   - Click a category ("Classic," "Veggie") to dynamically update the chart and PivotTable.

 2. **Compare Categories**:
    - Hold **Ctrl** (Windows) or **Command** (Mac) to view multiple categories simultaneously.